KDE/documentation-develop-kde-org/content/docs/plasma/kwin/api.md

 * `int workspaceWidth`
 * `int workspaceHeight`
 * `QSize workspaceSize`
 * `QSize displaySize`: The same of the display, that is all screens.
-Deprecatedsince 5.0 use virtualScreenSize
+Deprecated since 5.0 use virtualScreenSize
 * `int displayWidth`: The width of the display, that is width of all combined screens.
-Deprecatedsince 5.0 use virtualScreenSize
+Deprecated since 5.0 use virtualScreenSize
 * `int displayHeight`: The height of the display, that is height of all combined screens.
-Deprecatedsince 5.0 use virtualScreenSize
+Deprecated since 5.0 use virtualScreenSize
 * `int activeScreen`
 * `int numScreens`
 * `QStringList activities`